Updated 2019-08-25 in time for the ÖTILLÖ Swimrun World Championship 2019. The original article was posted 2018-09-04 right after Worlds 2018.

 - Again, remember to pace yourself.
 As they say at WS100, if you’re in the lead after the first climb, you are probably not going to win the race. :)

 - Leave all pride aside.
 If the pace is too high for you, let it be known.
 The other way around, ask your partner if they’ve remembered to take a gel lately.
 His/her success is your success.

 - Equal swimmers will let the more tired runner draft swims to regain some energy for the next run.

 - Even if you’ve got equal capacity in all respects, maybe bring a line under the wetsuit in case either of you ends up having a bad day.

 - If you are competitive both number one and two are done in-flight.
 Preferably during a swim or just before, to avoid developing rashes.
-A wetsuit cut short makes number two much easier.
+With a short-legged wetsuit number two can be done quickly.
 I don’t know why I put this under teamwork.